opf/openproject/docs/cloud-edition-guide/faq/README.md

 The protection of personal data is for OpenProject more than just a legal requirement.
 We are highly committed to data security and privacy.
 We are a company based in Berlin, the European Union, and the awareness and importance for data security and privacy actions have always been a major topic for us.
 OpenProject complies with GDPR and we handle our customer’s data with care.
 Get more detailed information [here](https://www.openproject.org/gdpr-compliance/).

+## Is the Enterprise cloud certified?

+The data center (AWS) we use for Enterprise Cloud Edition is ISO27001 certified.

+For more information please visit https://www.openproject.org/legal/data-processing-agreement/technical-and-organizational-data-security-measures.

 ## How can I export the documents loaded on OpenProject?